GeosoftInc/gxpy/docs/geosoft.gxapi.rst

 ==============

-The complete Geosoft GX API is exposed to python developers through the :doc:`geosoft.gxapi </geosoft.gxapi.classes>` module.
+The complete Geosoft GX API is exposed to python developers through the :doc:`geosoft.gxapi </geosoft.gxapi.classes>` package.
 This includes all low-level classes and function calls that expose almost all Geosoft functionality to a developer.

 The GXContext class